Javiera-L/abm/README.md

 Example:
 `python modelfinal.py 10 100 20`

 Here, the command line arguments after `python modelfinal.py` represent as before our initial parameters: number of agents, number of iterations, and neighbourhood.
-Remember these must be integers, otherwise the program will not run.
+These must be integers.
+If one of the parameters given is not an integer, the program will use the default values.
+Similarly, if no parameters are given, the program will run with the default values.

 Upon running the model, a new window should appear called "Model".
 This is our GUI, and from the menu bar we can choose, as before, to "Run model", "Print agents", "Save environment data", or "Exit" from the program".
 When clicking on "Run Model", the animation should appear.